scenerystack/community/docs/index.md

     - 🔄 Declarative APIs for optimal performance/quality adjustments
     - 🎬 Seamless functionality across SVG, Canvas, and WebGL
     - ✋ An input system that upholds extended touch handling and foundational accessibility
-    - 📏 Advanced layouting, shape computations, and CAG for interface components
+    - 📏 Advanced layout, shape computations, and CAG for interface components
     - 🗑️ A garbage collector-friendly design using pooling
     - 📚 A library of UI components known for their reliability and adaptability